-The Colt M16A2 was the service rifle of the U.S. Armed Forces and of some 55 other countries.
-It is the latest version of a weapon which has been the U.S. standard since 1967 and it has a well-earned combat reputation.
-The USMC was the first US service branch to adopt the improved M16A2 in the mid-1980s with other service branches the following suit.
+The Colt M16A2 was the service rifle of the U.S. Armed Forces and some 55 other countries.
+It is the latest version of a weapon that has been the U.S. standard since 1967, and it has a well-earned combat reputation.
+The USMC was the first US service branch to adopt the improved M16A2 in the mid-1980s, with other service branches following suit.

-The rifle is built-in straight-line form, the butt lying on the axis of the barrel, so that there is a little lever action to lift the muzzle onto the air on recoil, as happens with rifles having conventional sloped butts.
-This, together with the relatively low recoil energy of the 5.56 mm cartridge means that the rifle does not deviate far from its point of aim and can be quickly brought back for a second shot.
-On automatic fire the muzzle climb is minimal, putting the maximum number of rounds into the target area.
+The rifle is built-in straight-line form, the butt lying on the axis of the barrel so that there is a little lever action to lift the muzzle onto the air on recoil, as happens with rifles having conventional sloped butts.
+This, together with the relatively low recoil energy of the 5.56 mm cartridge, means that the rifle does not deviate far from its point of aim and can be quickly brought back for a second shot.
+The muzzle climb is minimal on automatic fire, putting the maximum number of rounds into the target area.

-The firing mechanism can provide single shots, automatic fire, or three-round bursts, according to the user’s requirement.
-The U.S. Army’s M16A2s can fire single shots and automatic fire; the version adopted by the Canadian Army as their C7 rifle is adjusted to give single shots and three-round bursts, without the automatic facility.
+According to the user’s requirement, the firing mechanism can provide single shots, automatic fire, or three-round bursts.
+The U.S. Army’s M16A2s can fire single shots and automatic fire; the version adopted by the Canadian Army as their C7 rifle is adjusted to give single shots and three-round bursts without the automated facility.
 The rifle can be fitted with the M203 grenade launcher, and the muzzle is to NATO standard dimensions so that any NATO-approved rifle grenade may be fired.

 Difference between M16A1 and M16A2

 The original M16A1 rifle was a 5.56mm automatic rifle with a 20-round magazine.
-While the M16A2 is fitted with a new STANAG magazine with 30 rounds capacity.
-It also fires the improved 5.56×45mm NATO (M855/SS109) cartridge and has a newer adjustable rear sight, case deflector, heavy barrel, improved handguard, pistol grip, and buttstock, as well as a semi-auto and three-round burst fire selector.
+At the same time, the M16A2 is fitted with a new STANAG magazine with 30 rounds capacity.
+It also fires the improved 5.56×45mm NATO (M855/SS109) cartridge.
+It has a newer adjustable rear sight, case deflector, heavy barrel, improved handguard, pistol grip, buttstock, and a semi-auto and three-round burst fire selector.